skip to main content

 • Math Night Committee

-• Science Night Committee
+• STEAM Night Committee

 This fun evening event in the spring.
 Parent volunteers will help our science teachers the night of the event in setting up science projects and welcoming families on the night of the event.
 Duties can include helping set-up math games that are age appropriate for each grade, manage raffle, prizes, etc.